Male Incontinence Specialist in NYC

 Urinary incontinence is a common issue for men as they start to age, and it's nothing to be ashamed of.
 There are effective ways to control male urinary incontinence today.
-Dr. Robert Valenzuela in New York City, NY is here to help patients rediscover a way of life that doesn't include constant worries about accidents and leaks.
+Dr. Robert Valenzuela is here to help patients rediscover a way of life that doesn't include constant worries about accidents and leaks.
+If you are experiencing symptoms of male urinary incontinence, please call (212) 781-9696 or request an appointment online to schedule your consultation and treatment at our urology clinic in NYC.

 What is Male Urinary Incontinence?